Floquet engineering of many-body states by the ponderomotive potential: Ponderomotive Potential

-Compared to the high frequency Magnus expansion~\cite{Blanes.2009_Magnus_expansion_review, Goldman.2014} which generates the effective static Hamiltonian by an expansion in $1/\omega$, the Ponderomotive potential in \equa{eqn:vp_expansion} is different in that it is a formal expansion in the driving field instead, which may be viewed as a re-summation of the Magnus series.
-It does not require $\omega$ to be higher than all the energy scales of the system, such that \equa{eqn:vp_expansion} captures the physics of dissipation~\cite{Ikeda.2020_NESS} and resonant behaviors~\cite{Bukov.2016, Murakami.2023_rmp_photoinduced}.
-Furthermore, the path integral approach is more convenient in separating the slow and fast fields.
+Compared to the high frequency Magnus expansion~\cite{Goldman.2014, Bukov.2015_floquet_review} which generates the effective static Hamiltonian by an expansion in the inverse driving frequency $1/\omega$, the ponderomotive potential in \equa{eqn:vp_expansion} is different in that it is an expansion in the driving field instead, which may be viewed as a re-summation of the Magnus series.
+It does not require $\omega$ to be higher than all the energy scales of the system, such that \equa{eqn:vp_expansion} could capture the physics of dissipation~\cite{Ikeda.2020_NESS} and resonances~\cite{Bukov.2016, Murakami.2023_rmp_photoinduced}.
+The ponderomotive potential may also be obtained from a Schrieffer-Wolff transformation~\cite{Bukov.2016} applied to the Lindblad master equation formulation of a driven dissipative system (represented by \equa{eqn:action}, or more rigorously, \equa{eqnSI:action}) that eliminates the periodic driving term order by order.
+However, the path integral approach applied here is convenient in separating the slow and fast fields and in making connections to response functions.